blahosyl/enlightened-publishing/README.md

 ### Manual testing
 #### Testing user stories

-This section provides an overview of user stories and which features facilitate particular user stories.
+This section provides an overview of user stories, and which features facilitate particular user stories.
 The user stories were introduced in the section [User stories](#user-stories) above, and are repeated here for the reader's convenience.

 For visual illustrations of how individual features work (and *that* they work as indended, see the [Features](#features) and [Full testing of functionalities](#full-testing-of-functionalities) sections.